-Table 5 shows that 100% of the respondents from the four municipalities considered respect and honor is duly accorded to the dead member of the family when lapat is declared which is primarily a family-centered cultural value.
+Table 5 shows that 100% of the respondents from the four municipalities considered that respect and honor are duly accorded to the dead member of the family when lapat is declared which is primarily a family-centered cultural value.
 Likewise, they equally give priority to resource- based conservation practices and protection of land and water resources.
 Both are strictly protected in times when lapat is declared.
 Consequently, land and water productivity is increased as gleaned from the responses of the 59 or 65.55% respondents.
 Stronger family ties was also identified as a benefit from the 14 or 15.55% respondents which is of less significant to the impact of lapat when declared.
 Power and authority, honor and respect to the family, and blessings from the anitos came out to be the least significant among all with only 6 or 6.66% respondents.

 These benefits particularly respect and honor to the dead member of the family, protection of natural resources and stronger family ties became culture-bound because they have become a way of life to the Isnags.